lab11/polypoint/software/firmware/API.md

 Commands
 --------

+These commands are set as a WRITE I2C command from the host to the TriPoint.
+Each write command starts with the opcode.

 | Opcode           | Byte | Type | Description                                           |
 | ------           | ---- | ---- | -----------                                           |